-This post is going to address one of the leading forms of cancers among women in India - Cervical cancer.
+This post is going to address one of the leading forms of cancer among women in India - Cervical cancer.
 This cancer affects the cervix – which is the lower part of the womb.
 Cervical cancer is the second most common cancer in India in women accounting for 22.86% of all cancer cases in women and 12% of all cancer cases in both men and women.
-One woman dies of cervical cancer every 8 minutes in India and close to 70% of women who have cervical cancer in India will die, for various reasons.
+One woman dies of cervical cancer every 8 minutes in India, and close to 70% of women who have cervical cancer in India will die for various reasons.
 One of them is the lack of health infrastructure to treat this disease.
 So many Indian women have cervical cancer, yet there is not enough infrastructure to treat it.
-This means that because of the “long queue”, if a woman is diagnosed with cervical cancer in this country, she will likely die before getting diagnosed or post diagnosis, the required treatment.
+This means that because of the “long queue”, if a woman is diagnosed with cervical cancer in this country, she will likely die before getting diagnosed or post-diagnosis, the required treatment.
 Other reasons include the cost of treatment and lack of awareness about the disease.

 What makes this situation really tragic is that although cervical cancer is so deadly, it is perfectly preventable.
-It is not like ovarian cancer where an exact cause is not yet known.
-It is not like breast cancer where even after adopting healthy lifestyle changes, there is still that chance that you might develop it.
+It is not like ovarian cancer, where an exact cause is not yet known.
+It is not like breast cancer, where even after adopting healthy lifestyle changes, there is still that chance that you might develop it.

 No!
 It can be completely, 100% prevented.

-Cervical cancer is caused by a virus called Human Papilloma virus (HPV).
+Cervical cancer is caused by a virus called Human Papillomavirus (HPV).
 This virus is transmitted sexually.
-HPV is so infectious, that actual sexual intercourse does not have to occur for it to be transmitted.
+HPV is so infectious that actual sexual intercourse does not have to occur for it to be transmitted.
 It can be transmitted from one infected genital to another, directly or indirectly.
-HPV is also the most common sexually transmitted virus in the world, because nearly all sexually active people have been infected with HPV
+HPV is also the most common sexually transmitted virus in the world because nearly all sexually active people have been infected with HPV

 What are the risk factors?